Log Cabin, Texas

 Log Cabin is a city in Henderson County, Texas, United States.
-The population was 678 at the 2020 census.
+Its population was 678 at the 2020 census.

 Geography

 Log Cabin is located in western Henderson County and bordered to the south by Caney City.
 Texas State Highway 198 passes through the west side of Log Cabin, leading northwest 14 mi to Mabank and south 4 mi to Malakoff.
 Athens, the Henderson county seat, is 13 mi to the east by road.

-According to the United States Census Bureau, Log Cabin has a total area of 2.7 km2, of which 0.02 sqkm, or 0.86%, are water.
+According to the United States Census Bureau, Log Cabin has a total area of 2.7 km2, of which 0.02 sqkm, or 0.86%, is covered by water.
 Log Cabin and Caney City are located on a peninsula at the southeast part of Cedar Creek Reservoir, with Clear Creek to the northwest and Caney Creek to the southeast.
-The reservoir drains west via an artificial channel to the Trinity River.
+The reservoir drains west by an artificial channel to the Trinity River.